“There are no environmental problems”

 Scott, Amel, Koger & Manning, 2016

-Today’s most pressing environmental problems are ultimately the products of human decision-making and behavior.
-Changing behavior is therefore an essential element in creating a sustainable future for humankind.
-We conduct applied research that aims to advance psychological theory while producing insights to address society’s challenge of sustainability.
+We conduct applied research that aims to advance psychological theory while producing insights that can benefit the environment and human welfare.
 Our approach draws heavily upon psychology and integrates methodologies and perspectives from several other disciplines, including engineering, computer science, and public policy.
 At a basic level, the primary aims of our research are the following:

 1. Understand and model the psychological, social, and contextual factors that influence decision-making and behavior pertaining to environmental resource consumption